-Streamwood criminal defense lawyer, James Dimeas, is an award-winning criminal defense attorney with over 27 years of experience handling criminal cases in Streamwood, Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Streamwood criminal defense lawyer, James Dimeas, is nationally-recognized, award-winning criminal defense attorney with over 27 years of experience handling criminal cases in Streamwood, Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
-The American Institute of Criminal Law Attorneys has recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-The National Trial Lawyers have recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
-Streamwood criminal defense attorney, James Dimeas, has been recognized as a "Best DUI Attorney."
-Expertise has named James Dimeas as a "Best Criminal Defense Lawyer in Chicago."
+Recently, James Dimeas was named a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019" by the American Society of Legal Advocates.
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
+The National Trial Lawyers recognized James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
+Streamwood criminal defense attorney, James Dimeas, was named a "Best DUI Attorney."
+Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense attorney in the United States.
 Streamwood criminal defense attorney, James Dimeas is also a published author having co-written a book that instructs lawyers on how to properly and effectively represent clients charged with the crime of Identity Theft.

 The Help You Need is Only a Phone Call Away

 When you are facing criminal charges in Streamwood, only the best will do.
 You can contact James Dimeas anytime for a free and confidential consultation.
 Streamwood criminal defense lawyer, James Dimeas, is always available for appointments.
-You can always talk directly to James Dimeas by calling him at 847-807-7405.
+You can always talk personally to James Dimeas by calling him at 847-807-7405.
 The help you need and deserve is only a phone call away!